prd-vinh-trinh/django-example/README.md

 # Django Example Project

-This project build with django framework, intergrade with mysql mongodb redis, ... and dockerize it
+This project build with django framework, integrate with mysql mongodb redis, ... and dockerize it

 ## 1. Setup